EverSeenTOTOTO/square/README.md

     **Square** is a small language written in JS with a lisp-like grammer.
 The language's design goal is to use as few control keys like `<Ctrl>`, `<Shift>` as possible, so the code structure is determined by `.`, `[]`, `;` and `/`.
 In addition, there are builtin supports for expanding vectors using `...`, concat operator `..` and other elegant simple syntax, which tends to be more productive.

-    **Square** is parsed by a recursive descent algorithm, the source code length is less than 1000 lines so it's easy to read and extend.
+    **Square** is parsed by a recursive descent algorithm, the source code is less than 1000 lines so it's easy to read and extend.
 Square also has an embedded JS runtime that provides 70~80% JS functionality.

 2. Why called **square**?